Asymptotic properties of a componentwise ARH(1) plug-in predictor: Final comments

-In practice, our approach can be implemented when the eigenvectors of the autocovariance operator $C$ are known.
-In the situation pointed out in Remark \ref{rem1def}, where $\rho$ and $C$ share the same eigenvector system, we refer to the case of physical phenomena, whose dynamics is described from a random initial condition satisfying a given stochastic differential equation, in the mean-square sense, with driven process defined by a white noise process in time (e.g., Gaussian white noise process).
-In this case, the system of eigenvectors of the auto-covariance operator is known, since coincide with the eigenvectors of the differential operator defining such a stochastic differential equation.
-Otherwise, as illustrated in the simulation study undertaken, they must be approximated by some empirical eigenvectors (e.g., the eigenvectors of the empirical autocovariance operator).
-We comment here some alternatives to obtain a suitable basis of empirical eigenvectors satisfying \textbf{Assumptions A1-A2}.
-Since wavelet bases are well suited for sparse representation of functions, recent work has considered combining them with sparsity-inducing penalties, both for semiparametric regression (\cite{Wand11}), and for regression with functional or kernel predictors (see \cite{Wand11}, \cite{Zhao0} and \cite{Zhao}, among others).
-The latter papers focused on $l_{1}$ penalization, also known as the lasso (see \cite{Tibshirani96}), in the wavelet domain.
-Alternatives to the lasso include the SCAD penalty (see \cite{FanLi01}), and the adaptive lasso (see, for example, \cite{Zou06}).
-The $l_{1}$ penalty in the elastic net criterion has the effect of shrinking small coefficients to zero.
+Regarding \textbf{Assumption A2}, Remark \ref{A3:rem1def} provides an example where this assumption is satisfied.
+However, our approach can still be applied in a wider range of situations.
+Wavelet bases are well suited for sparse representation of functions; recent work has considered combining them with sparsity-inducing penalties, both for semiparametric regression (see, e.g., \cite{WandOrmerod11}), and for regression with functional or kernel predictors (see \cite{WandOrmerod11,Zhaoetal12,Zhaoetal15}, among others).
+The latter papers focused on $\ell_1$ penalization, also known as the lasso (see \cite{Tibshirani96}), in the wavelet domain.
+Alternatives to the lasso include the SCAD penalty by \cite{FanLi01}, and the adaptive lasso by \cite{Zou06}.
+The $\ell_1$ penalty in the elastic net criterion has the effect of shrinking small coefficients to zero.
 This can be interpreted as imposing a prior that favors a sparse estimate.
-The above mentioned smoothing techniques, based on wavelets, can be applied to obtain a smooth sparse representation $\widehat{X}_{1},\dots \widehat{X}_{n}$ of the functional data $X_{1},\dots, X_{n},$ whose empirical auto-covariance operator and cross-covariance operator admits a diagonal representation in terms of wavelets.
+The above mentioned smoothing techniques, based on wavelets, can be applied to obtain a smooth sparse approximation $\widehat{X}_{1},\dots \widehat{X}_{n}$ of the functional data $X_{1},\dots, X_{n},$ whose empirical auto-covariance operator and cross-covariance operator admits a diagonal representation in terms of wavelets.